Cyclosportive (Gran Fondo) events in the French Alps

 A short drive from Chamonix through the Mont Blanc tunnel takes us to Courmayeur and the start of the Gran Fondo Monte Bianco which takes in some amasing climbs in the Italian Aosta Valley finishing with the punishing Colle San Carlos, which is pretty much 10% for 10km.

-Back in France next on our list the the Grand Bo centred on Les Grand Bornand.
+Back in France next we have the Grand Bo centred on Les Grand Bornand.
 There are 3 distances here, the longest finishing with the Romme, used for the first time in the 2009 Tour de France where many of the riders said it was the toughest climb of the race.
 The Romme drops you off half way up the Col de la Colombiere for the final climb before descending back into Les Grand Bornand.

 The first weekend in July sees the mighty La Marmotte finishing at the summit of Alpe D'Huez.
 Everyone keen cyclosportive rider should take on La Marmotte at least once in their riding career.
 Its likely the toughest Cyclosportive in the French Alps, if not the World.

-If the Etape is not for you in 2016, then why not try the Thorens - Glieres event which takes you over the summit of the Saleve before finishing on the final climb to Plateau du Glieres.
+If the Etape is not for you, then why not try the Thorens - Glieres event which takes you over the summit of the Saleve before finishing on the final climb to Plateau du Glieres.

 If you are interested in any of the cyclosportives in the French Alps Mont Blanc region please feel free to drop us a line email us and we wil be pleased to discuss and help with your trip planning.